goreleaser/goreleaser/www/docs/customization/docker.md

 ```

 Note that GoReleaser will not install Podman for you, nor change any of its configuration.
-Also worth noticing that currently Podman only works on Linux machines.

 !!! info
     The Podman backend is a [GoReleaser Pro feature](/pro/).